Dragostea din tei: Composition and lyrics

-"Dragostea din tei" is a 1980s-inspired dance-pop, Eurodance, Eurodisco, Europop, and synth-pop track, characterized by its use of synthesized bass and what Rolling Stone Australia described as "robotic stop-start rhythms".
+"Dragostea din tei" is a 1980s-inspired dance-pop, Eurodance, Eurodisco, Europop, and synth-pop track, with its use of synthesized bass and what Rolling Stone Australia described as "robotic stop-start rhythms".
 Billboard staff have categorized "Dragostea din tei" as a novelty song, while Der Spiegels Ulf Lippitz described it as "trash-pop" and Balan himself as "funny pop".
-Composed in the key of A minor, the track maintains a tempo of 130 beats per minute (BPM) and follows a chord progression of F-C-G-Am.
+It is composed in the key of A minor, maintaining a tempo of 130 beats per minute and follows a chord progression of F-C-G-Am.

-"Dragostea din tei" is sung entirely in Romanian, and its title has been translated as "The Love from the Linden Tree".
-The "tei" (English: linden tree) is a motif frequently employed in Romanian literature.
-According to Balan, the linden tree symbolizes romanticism and the essence of summertime.
-Notably, the pronunciation of the song's title is ambiguous, leading select listeners to mishear it as "Dragostea dintâi" ("First love").
+"Dragostea din tei" is sung in Romanian, and its title has been translated as "The Love from the Linden Tree".
+The "tei" (Romanian: "linden tree") is a motif frequently employed in Romanian literature, possessing elements of romanticism and summertime.
+Though, the pronunciation of the song's title is ambiguous, leading select listeners to mishear it as "Dragostea dintâi" (Romanian: "First love").
 Some publications have suggested that it may convey the notion of "false love" or allude to a district in Bucharest.

 While Balan has claimed that the lyrics refer to sexual encounters beneath trees, various critics and publications have interpreted them as nonsensical.
 Douglas Wolk of The Believer described the lyrics as "nonspecific", elaborating that they appear to capture one half of a phone conversation with a romantic partner.
 A Radio Eska editor added that the lyrical subject seems to seek the affection of their love interest, though the unilateral nature of the dialogue leaves it ambiguous whether those efforts succeed.
 The act of "beeping"―a term often referring to missed calls as a form of communication―is also mentioned throughout the lyrics, which Rivista Studios Pietro Minto described as emblematic of adolescent life in the early 2000s.
 The lyrics also see O-Zone referring to themselves as hajduks―a term for Balkan outlaws—and invoking the name of Pablo Picasso.
-In the English version, "hajduk" is rendered as "duke", while the Picasso reference is expanded with lines such as: "I will paint my words of love / With your name on every wall."
+In the English version, "hajduk" is rendered as "duke", while the Picasso reference is expanded with lines such as: "I will paint my words of love/ With your name on every wall."

-The sequence "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" is prominently yodeled at the beginning and during the track.
+The sequence "Ma-ia-hii, Ma-ia-huu, Ma-ia-hoo, Ma-ia-haha" is yodelled at the beginning and during the track.
 Lippitz likened Balan's vocal delivery in the song to traditional Romanian folk singing, considering this an element through which the track connected folkloristic with international sounds.
-In the refrain, the line "nu mă, nu mă iei" (Romanian: "you won't, you won't take me") is repeated as the lyrical subject details their romantic interest wanting to leave them; the former line has also been popularly known as "numa numa yay" and the track as the "Numa Numa Song".
+In the refrain, the line "nu mă, nu mă iei" (Romanian: "you won't, you won't take me") is repeated as the lyrical subject details their romantic interest wanting to leave them; the former line has also been known as "numa numa yay" and the track as the "Numa Numa Song".
 In the English-language version, this sequence is replaced by "Oo-aa-oo-aa-ay", a change that Wolk criticized for lacking the "baby-talk singability" of the original.